 - Assess potential repurposing opportunities for your compounds which might rescue your compounds for which their development was stopped due to safety or efficacy concerns.

-- Elucidate potential side effects such as pro-convulsive or sedative (read: prediction of side effect).
+- Elucidate potential side effects such as pro-convulsive or sedative (read: prediction of side effects).

 Image: Activity profiled for concentration-response experiments of drugs from our database show obvious functional phenotypic similarities of drugs from one drug class; however, differences between drug classes.
 Heat maps show significant parameter changes in color codes for every concentration and thus, represents the compound profile.
 Estimated therapeutic concentrations were calculated based on literature data on plasma concentration and brain/plasma ratios.